 Brush and floss your teeth regularly.
 This will keep your gums and teeth healthy.
 It will lower your risk for heart valve infection.

-Limit how much caffeine, alcohol, and stimulants you use if you have fainting spells or palpitations that aren’t controlled with medicine.
-Also avoid strenuous activity in this case.
+Limit how much caffeine, alcohol, and stimulants you use if you have fainting spells or pounding heartbeat (palpitations) that aren’t controlled with medicine.
+Also don't do any strenuous activity in this case.

 Follow up with your healthcare provider, or as advised.
 You may need more tests.
 You should have a checkup every 2 to 3 years so your provider can look at how your valve is working.